danbaez/danbaez/README.md

 ---

-> Trying to learn a little bit of everything… and occasionally getting good at some of it.
+*Trying to learn a little bit of everything… and occasionally getting good at some of it.*
-*Thanks for stopping by.
-The best projects are still ahead.*
+*The best projects are still ahead.*